golioth/docs/docs/firmware/golioth-firmware-sdk/firmware-upgrade/fw-update-zephyr.md

 ### OTA Update Sample Workflow

 1. Add hardcoded credentials
-2. Build and flash the initial DFU sample application
+2. Build and flash the initial FW Update sample application
 3. Upload the signed/versioned firmware as an artifact
 4. Create a release from the artifact and roll it out to the device
 5. Observe the device reporting the update version number